sim6/isardvdi-docs/docs/admin/hypervisors.md

 Recommended to activate *disk operations* and *hypervisor* options and set web host to this web installation IP/DNS host and video proxy to the IP/DNS externally reacheable for the hypervisor (access to their viewers through ports 80 and 443).
 Set hypervisor hostname from video proxy to isard-hypervisor as it is the container name for hypervisor defaults.

+# VLANS in hypervisor

+To connect a trunk interface with vlan definitions inside the hypervisor you have to set (and uncomment) variables in your isardvdi.conf:

+- **HYPERVISOR_HOST_TRUNK_INTERFACE:** This is the host network trunk interface name as seen in the host.
+For example: eth1

+  If you don't set HYPERVISOR_STATIC_VLANS the hypervisor will auto detect vlans for 260 seconds each time it starts isard-hypervisor container.
+So, it is better to define the static vlans you know are in the trunk.

+- **HYPERVISOR_STATIC_VLANS**: Set a list of vlan numbers comma separated.
+Setting this will avoid autodetecting vlans for 260 seconds.

+This will add into the database the found vlans as 'vXXX' where XXX is the vlan number found.
+For this to work you should check that STATS_RETHINKDB_HOST can be reached at port 28015 from the hypervisor.

+Check that you have the correct hostname for the one holding the isard-db.
+This is only needed if you have the hypervisor in another machine:

+- **STATS_RETHINKDB_HOST**: Set it to your correct isard-db host if you have the hypervisor in another machine.
+Not needed if you have an 'all-in-one' IsardVDI.

 # Infrastructure concepts

 When you add an external hypervisor you should be aware (and configure as needed) of: